vdutor/SphericalHarmonics/README.md

     num_harmonics += (degree + 1) ** 2
 assert num_harmonics == 385

-assert out.numpy().shape == (101, num_harmonics)
+assert out.shape == (101, num_harmonics)
 ```

 ---
 **NOTE**

-The fundamental systems up to dimensino 20 are precomputed and stored in `spherical_harmonics/fundamental_system`.
+The fundamental systems up to dimensions 20 are precomputed and stored in `spherical_harmonics/fundamental_system`.
 For each dimension we precompute the first amount of spherical harmonics.
 This means that in each dimension we support a varying number of maximum degree (`max_degree`) and number of spherical harmonics:

 | Dimension | Max Degree | Number Harmonics |
 |----------:|-----------:|-----------------:|